joeyheath65/NetTools/README.md

 Does python even run on windows?

 ## Usage
-There are 2 subdirectories here.
-Packages and Scripts.
-The packages directory has more complex multi-file programs (multi function or advanced functionality), and the scripts directory which has mostly single function or single purpose (and single file) scripts.
+There are 3 subdirectories here.
+Packages, Scripts, and Extensions.
+The packages directory has more complex multi-file programs (multi function or advanced functionality), the scripts directory which has mostly single function or single purpose (and single file) scripts, and the extensions directory which contains browser extensions for enhancing network management portals.

 ## Tools and What They Do!
 Here is a quick tidbit about each tool and what it does.